-Low Density Option: Any new development which does not exceed 24 percent built-upon area (BUA).
+Low Density Option: Any development which does not exceed 24 percent built-upon area (BUA).
+Generally, these do not include engineered stormwater control devices.

 Plat: A map or plan of a parcel of land which is to be, or has been subdivided.